Karthikeya108/CarDetection/README.md

 hist_bins = 16
 ```

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Feature extraction is done in the method `extract_features()` in cell 8 of `CarDetection_M1.ipynb` IPython notebook.
 I extract the `histogram of colors`, `binned color features` and `histogram of gradients` from an image and concatinate them to have features as a 1-d array.
 Once the features are extracted from all the images, I randomly split the data into training and test set.
 I fit a standard scalar (from scikit-learn) on the training set and use it transform both the training and test datasets.
 Finally I trained a `Support Vector Machine` binary classifier with `rbf` kernel.
 I use `rbf` kernal in order to find a non-linear decision boundary.
 Then I evaluated the trained model on the test set.